Simone Bolelli: 2024: Second Davis Cup win, Australian, French Open finals

 Partnering with new partner, compatriot Andrea Vavassori he reached the 2024 Australian Open final for a second time in his career.
 They overcame unseeded pair of Yannick Hanfmann and Dominik Koepfer in three sets.
 They lost to second seeded pair Rohan Bopanna and Matthew Ebden in straight sets.

 At the 2024 French Open, he reached his second Major final in doubles with Vavassori and third overall, defeating third seeds Rajeev Ram and Joe Salisbury, and then second seeds Rohan Bopanna and Matthew Ebden.

 Bolelli and Vavassori won the China Open in October, defeating third seeds Harri Heliövaara and Henry Patten in the final.
 The duo Bolelli and Vavassori won the 2024 ATP Fans’ Favourite doubles team award.

-2025: Third Australian Open doubles final
+2025: Third Australian Open final & Davis Cup title, World No. 6

 Vavassori and Bolelli won the Adelaide International, defeating Kevin Krawietz and Tim Pütz in the final.
 It was Bolelli’s 15th ATP Tour title.
 As a result he moved to a new career-high of World No. 6 on 13 January 2025.
 The pair reached the final at the Australian Open, losing to sixth seeds Harri Heliövaara and Henry Patten.

+2026: First ATP Masters title, Open Era record

+In March, he and Vavassori won their maiden ATP 1000 title at the Miami Open, defeating Harri Heliövaara and Henry Patten in the final.
+With the victory, Bolelli became the first Italian man to win 20 tour-level doubles titles in the Open Era.